nasa/cumulus/docs/features/change_granule_collection.md

 ### s3MultipartChunkSizeMb

 This allows you to set the size of chunks that files should be broken up into when loading to s3.
-This should, in most cases, be left unset, to use the value in your environment based upon the same global configuration that sets this same value elsewhere (i.e. move-granules task) in accordance with your stack's configuration
+This should, in most cases, be left unset, to use the value in your environment based upon the same global configuration that sets this same value elsewhere (i.e. move-granules task) in accordance with your stack's configuration.

 ## Implementation

-The intended use of this is to call this api on a rhythm untill it is done. this could be done with a cron job, or another script, but the same api call can be made again and again and by the way it is structured it will get new granules, or reprocess old granules that failed to process the first time.
+The intended use of this is to call this api on a rhythm until it is done.
+This could be done with a cron job, or another script, but the same api call can be made again and again and by the way it is structured it will get new granules, or reprocess old granules that failed to process the first time.

-multiple api calls should not be run against the same source and target collection ids in parrallel, they should be serialized to repeatedly run batches untill the work is done
+Multiple api calls should not be run against the same source and target collection ids in parrallel, they should be serialized to repeatedly run batches untill the work is done.

-multiple api calls can be run to parallelize *different* collection moves (unique it both source and target collection id), provided sensible limits are understood with respect to the resources available to your stack.
+Multiple api calls can be run to parallelize *different* collection moves (unique it both source and target collection id), provided sensible limits are understood with respect to the resources available to your stack.